NR0498/Battleship-bangers/README.md

 Game Loop: The main game loop handles player movements, shooting, enemy behavior, wave progression, and checks for game over conditions.
 It runs the game until the player either runs out of lives or health, displaying a "You Lost!!" message on the screen in case of defeat.
-Main Menu: A simple main menu is provided where the player can start the game by pressing the mouse button.
+Main Menu: A simple main menu is provided where the player can start the game by cd ..pressing the mouse button. author- NAYAN RAJ mini project